camalot/host-x509-exporter/README.md

 rules:
 - alert: X509ExporterReadErrors
   annotations:
-    description: Over the last 15 minutes, this host-x509-certificate-exporter instance has experienced errors reading certificate files or querying the Kubernetes API.
+    description: Over the last 15 minutes, this x509-exporter instance has experienced errors reading certificate.
 This could be caused by a misconfiguration if triggered when the exporter starts.
     summary: Increasing read errors for host-x509-certificate-exporter
   expr: delta(x509_read_errors[15m]) > 0
   for: 5m